markeverard/markeverard.github.io/_posts/2016-05-11-exception-handling-for-developers-dealing-with-day-to-day-issues-in-the-workplace.md

 **Donâ€™t use exceptions as a control flow mechanismÂ** &#8211; rather than resolving issues when they arise, put in place a process to stop issues getting in the way and impacting your work routine.

-_Example:_Â if your colleagues are continually interrupting you to ask the same questions over and over
+_Example:_if your colleagues are continually interrupting you to ask the same questions over and over

   * &#8220;What is the test site URL?&#8221;
   * &#8220;I&#8217;ve forgotten the password for the staging environment.
 Can you tell me?&#8221;